The OLC Group upholds “Diversity, equity and inclusion” as an area of ESG Materiality.

 On the institutional front, starting April 1, 2024, we expanded the scope of eligibility for a range of employee benefits and programs to include employees in a same-sex or common-law marriage in addition to those in a conventional legal marriage.
 The benefits available to them now include leave of absence and vacation leave for marriage, childcare, or family care; various work-hour arrangements; and condolence payments.
 In addition, a leave of absence can also be taken for surgery or treatment related to gender transition.

 With regard to facilities and the working environment, we have made available toilets and private changing spaces that are accessible for all genders.
 Also, employees can use the family name of their same-sex or common-law spouse as their professional name and can choose to be called by a given name congruous with their gender identity.
-In addition, the use of gender-specific descriptions were eliminated following partial changes to the Disney Look guidelines, with some unisex costumes also introduced.
+In addition, we have revised the Disney Look guidelines to incorporate gender-neutral descriptions and introduced optional unisex costumes.
+These are part of our initiative to create a comfortable working environment for all cast members, regardless of gender.

-Our awareness activities have included the formulation of guidelines for HR managers with the aim of promoting an in-depth understanding of LGBTQIA+ personnel, as well as study sessions led by invited experts.
+Our awareness activities have included the formulation of guidelines for HR managers with the aim of promoting an in-depth understanding of LGBTQIA+ personnel, as well as video streaming of a training program on gender and sexual diversity for managerial employees.
 As another effort to promote Company-wide understanding, we have issued a handbook to interested employees with information on the use of relevant internal systems.

-Furthermore, our existing contact points provide advice in response to anonymous requests for asistance from any cast member.
+Furthermore, our existing contact points provide advice in response to anonymous requests for assistance from any cast member.